cheesehero112/Cafe_Menu/README.md

   - This file is in the root folder and contains the HTML file

 - styles.css
-  - This file is in the root folder and contains the HTML file
+  - This file is in the root folder and contains the CSS file

 - cafe menu screenshot
-  - This file is in the root folder and shows the screenshot of the rendered result
+  - This file is in the root folder and contains the PNG file of the rendered result